-AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Individual and Cultural Diversity Competency: Comments: Competency 4: Professional Values, Attitudes, and Behaviors Behaves in ways that reflect the values and attitudes of psychology, including integrity, deportment, profession dentity, accountability, lifelong learning, and concern for the welfare of others al Engages in self-reflection regarding one's own personal and professional functioning Engages in activities to maintain and improve performance, well-being, and professional effectiveness Actively seeks and demonstrates openness and responsiveness to feedback Responds professionally in increasingly complex situations with a greater degree of independence as s/he progresses through internship Actively participates in scheduled appointments, training activities, and meetings consistently and on-time Maintains appropriate boundaries in professional and clinical relationships Writes case notes and other clinical documentation in a professional manner Completes all required documentation in a timely manner follows proper procedure in protecting client information and case files AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Professional Values, Attitudes, and Behaviors Competency:
+VERAGE SCORE FOR COMPETENCY #DIV/0! trengths & Training Goals related to Individual and Cultural Diversity Competency: Comments: Competency 4: Professional Values, Attitudes, and Behaviors ehaves in ways that reflect the values and attitudes of psychology, including integrity, deportment, lentity, accountability, lifelong learning, and concern for the welfare of others professional ngages in self-reflection regarding one's own personal and professional functioning ngages in activities to maintain and improve performance, well-being, and professional effectivenes s actively seeks and demonstrates openness and responsiveness to feedback esponds professionally in increasingly complex situations with a greater degree of independence as rogresses through internship s/he ctively participates in scheduled appointments, training activities, and meetings consistently and on -time Maintains appropriate boundaries in professional and clinical relationships Vrites case notes and other clinical documentation in a professional manner completes all required documentation in a timely manner ollows proper procedure in protecting client information and case files VERAGE SCORE FOR COMPETENCY #DIV/0!